 The P700 comes with a starter set of inks.
-We estimate they are 10% full, and installation is straightforward.
+Installation is straightforward.
 The cartridges fit into a bay on the front left of the printer.
 Accessed to the bay is by lifting the top lid of the printer.
 Hoses connect the ink tanks to the print head.

 Epson P700 Ink Cartridges

 - Matte Black (T770820)